• Skip to primary navigation

 Step 4 - Make chocolate ganache.

 1. Place chopped chocolate in the bowl of a food processor.
-Pulse until chocolate is fine crumbs.
+Pulse until the chocolate is fine crumbs.

 2. Heat heavy whipping cream in a small saucepan over medium heat.